unfoldingWord-dev/translationStudio-Info/docs/Helps.rst

 **Translation Notes Examples**

-'Make ready the way of the Lord, (Luke 3:4 ULB)
+Make ready the way of the Lord, (Luke 3:4 ULB)

 * the way - "the path" or "the road"